zhengjunyao-work/arc24/docs/modeling/Iteration_37_optimize_code_generation.md

   - Add more training inputs to have more variability (can I reuse re-arc for this?)
   - Add task variations
   - Add task to learn to use the primitives
+- Does test-time fine-tuning help to generate better code?

 ## TODO

 - [x] How does the training steps affect the accuracy? -> Run trainings with different training lenght, just using code data
-- [ ] What is the best prompt?
+- [x] What is the best prompt?
 Is there any difference?
 - [x] Is it helpful to learn to do other tasks?
-- [ ] Do the results improve if we do test-time fine-tuning?
 - [x] What if I train on omniarc just on the default task?